Claudio-Sjo/rtlsdr-ft8d/README.md

 - Start the reception using the RTL lib
 - Decimate the IQ data (2.4Msps to 3200 sps)
 - Decode FT8 signals
-- Report any spots on PSKreporter (disable for now!)
+- Report any CQ spots on PSKreporter (thanks to kholia https://github.com/kholia/rtlsdr-ft8d with small adjustment)
 - Repeat, again and again...